ApoorvTyagi/Anton/README.md

 # Anton
-Anton - A babbling bot for whatsapp
+Anton - A compelete automation for Whatsapp Chat

-In Anton v2.0 you have to make sure to keep the last sent/recieved message in WhatsAppMessage.txt file when you run Anton for the first time v2.0 has been improved to work automatically, it checks the mesage on it's own and send the reply without you running it again.
+TODO => Add more data to train the Chatterbot

-ENJOY.
+Readme will be updated soon.
+To know how it works checkout the link the my blog post => https://apoorvtyagi.tech/how-i-automated-my-whatsapp-chats